-"Even when a plan has been substantially consummated, it is 'not necessarily . . . impossible or inequitable for an appellate court to grant effective relief.""
+"Even when a plan has been substantially consummated, it is 'not necessarily . . . impossible or inequitable for an appellate court to grant effective relief."
 In re United Producers, Inc., 526 F.3d at 949 (quoting In re Manges, 29 F.3d at 1042-43).
 This is because the "most important factor [a] court must consider is 'whether the relief requested would affect either the rights of parties not before the court or the success of the plan."
 Id. (quoting In re Am.
 HomePatient, Inc., 420 F.3d 559, 564 (6th Cir.
 2005)).
 This question "require[s] a case-by-case judgment regarding[] the feasibility or futility of effective relief should a litigant prevail."
 Id. (quoting In re AOV Indus., Inc., 792 F.2d 1140, 1147-48 (D.C.
 Cir.
 1986)).
 In assessing the feasibility of granting relief, the court must "consider[] the nature of the relief requested and whether it amounts to a piecemeal revision of the plan or a wholesale rewriting of it."
 Id. (citing In re Manges, 29 F.3d at 1042) ("We must evaluate [actions taken pursuant to the Plan], many of which appear irreversible, against the backdrop of the relief sought-nothing less than a wholesale annihilation of the Plan.").
 Essentially, the Court must decide whether appellant presents a "plausible argument that the implementation of [his] suggested changes to the confirmation plan would not require any of the actions undertaken pursuant to the plan to be reversed."
 In re United Producers, Inc., 526 F.3d at 950.

-Appellant asks the Court to "reverse the injunction that purports to prevent Class 11 members affected by ASF Recoupment from pursuing claims against GRS," remand the case to the Bankruptcy Court, and have the City file an entirely new amended plan of adjustment that does not treat GRS members more or less unfavorably in collecting diverted funds under ASF Recoupment.
-Appellant's Br. at 20-21; Appellant's Resp. at 7.
-Appellant asserts that the relief he seeks would not unravel the plan because (1) it would not affect how much the City must pay to GRS to fund pensions, as "[a]ny increased payments to retirees would come from funds already held by GRS"; (2) the City would not be exposed to pension liability, as he seeks relief against GRS, not the City; and (3) the Grand Bargain would remain intact because the State and DIA Funding Parties have already contributed their portion of funds in full to the GRS.
-Appellant's Resp. at 14-15.
+Appellant objects to the Plan's imposition of ASF Recoupment and asks the Court to sever the ASF Recoupment provision from the Plan and return \$59,356 to his ASF account.

+Appellant asserts that the relief he seeks would not unravel the plan because (1) it would not affect how much the City must pay to GRS to fund pensions, as "[a]ny increased payments to retirees would come from funds already held by GRS"; (2) the City would not be exposed to pension liability, as the relief appellant seeks is against GRS and not the City; and (3) the Grand Bargain would remain intact because the State and DIA Funding Parties have already contributed their portion of funds in full to the GRS.
+Appellant's Resp. at 37.
+Further, appellant claims that the relief he seeks (return of \$59,356 to his ASF account) would not unravel the Plan because it is "de minim[i]s" and he would be willing to accept "some sort of 'monetized' benefit that is equivalent in value to [his] claim, such as real property owned by the City or the State of Michigan."
+Id. at 8, 29.

-The Court disagrees with appellant's suggestion that requiring the City to re-work the ASF Recoupment aspect of the Global Retiree Settlement would not "produce a 'perverse' outcome-'chaos in the bankruptcy court' from a plan in tatters and/or significant 'injury to third parties.'"
+The Court disagrees with appellant's suggestion that excising the ASF Recoupment aspect of the Global Retiree Settlement would not "produce a 'perverse' outcome-'chaos in the bankruptcy court' from a plan in tatters and/or significant 'injury to third parties.'"
 In re Semcrude, L.P., 728 F.3d 314, 320 (3d Cir.
 2013) (quoting In re Phila.
 Newspapers, LLC, 690 F.3d 161, 168 (3d Cir.
 2012)).
-The relief appellant requests-sending the City back to square one-would require "nothing less than a wholesale annihilation of the Plan."
+The relief appellant requests-eliminating ASF Recoupment-would require "nothing less than a wholesale annihilation of the Plan."
 In re Manges, 29 F.3d at 1043.
 Any argument to the contrary simply cannot be credited.